Linear code constructors that do not preserve the structural information

 • n – an odd prime

-• F – a finite prime field whose order must be a quadratic residue modulo \(n\).
+• F – a finite prime field whose order must be a quadratic residue modulo \(n\)

-OUTPUT: Returns an extended quadratic residue code.
+OUTPUT: an extended quadratic residue code

 EXAMPLES: